Urus Trading Down 15.9% Over Last 7 Days (URUS)

-Urus (CURRENCY:URUS) traded 2.7% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM E.T. on October 17th.
-One Urus coin can now be purchased for approximately $6.00 or 0.00018659 BTC on popular exchanges.
-Urus has a market cap of $2.82 million and approximately $222,855.00 worth of Urus was traded on exchanges in the last day.
-In the last seven days, Urus has traded 15.9% lower against the U.S. dollar.
+Urus (CURRENCY:URUS) traded 2.7% lower against the US dollar during the 24 hour period ending at 21:00 PM ET on October 19th.
+One Urus coin can now be bought for about $6.00 or 0.00018659 BTC on popular exchanges.
+Urus has a market cap of $2.82 million and approximately $222,855.00 worth of Urus was traded on exchanges in the last 24 hours.
+Over the last seven days, Urus has traded 15.9% lower against the US dollar.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.